 2. How will I finance my startup before it turns a profit?

-If you’re planning a side hustle, your financing may be very simple.
+If you’re planning a side hustle, your financing may be straightforward.
 You can continue to work at your current job, so you won’t need to worry about keeping a roof over your head.
 You may be able to scrape together enough funds for your initial production run from your savings.

 If you want to build your business into your full-time job, however, you need to think about financing for your startup.
 This isn’t just your capital and overhead.
-At some point, your business will get big enough that you’ll need to quit your day job.
+At some point, your operations will get big enough that you’ll need to quit your day job.

 Think about how soon you’d like to transition into working on your small business full-time.
 Ask yourself how soon you can realistically expect to see a profit.
 Then double that time estimate (entrepreneurs are optimists).
 Figure out your monthly living expenses.
-It’s a good idea to start a new business with enough reserves to pay your bills for several months.
-Also consider when you’ll need to hire employees to help you grow.
+It’s a good idea to start a new brand with enough reserves to pay your bills for several months.
+Also, consider when you’ll need to hire employees to help you grow.

 Do you have enough money to self-fund the startup phase of your small business?
-If not, you could plan to roll out your business slowly, to ease the financial burden.
-Or you can look for outside financing.
-More on this below.
+If not, you could plan to roll out your business slowly to ease the financial burden.
+Or you can look for outside financing—more on this below.

 3. What kind of return do I want from my business?